WorldIsMonkey/orientation-ng/README.md

 /jsonapi/node/mask
 /jsonapi/node/music
 ```
-Note that for fields with uploaded files (e.g. images, audio, video), a second API call to the URL in `links.related` is needed to get the actual URL of the file.
+Note that for fields with uploaded files (e.g. image, audio, video), a second API call to the URL in `links.related` is needed to get the actual URL of the file.

 ## Project setup
 ```